fleytman/madb/README.md

 # How control inquirer checkboxes
-Move to down position - arrow down or tab
+* Move to down position - arrow down or tab
-Move to up position - arrow uo or shift+tab
+* Move to up position - arrow uo or shift+tab
-Select position - right arrow or space
+* Select position - right arrow or space
-Unselect position - left arrow or space
+* Unselect position - left arrow or space
-Select all positions - ctrl+a
+* Select all positions - ctrl+a
-Unselect all positions ctrl+q
+* Unselect all positions ctrl+q
-Confirm selected positions - enter
+* Confirm selected positions - enter

- ctrl+a, crtl+q)